What is ETL?

 The ETL Process

-Data extraction
+Data Extraction

-The process starts by extracting raw data from relevant data sources, including databases, files, etc. The extracted data is stored in a landing zone, also called a staging area.
+The ETL process starts by extracting raw data from relevant data sources, including databases, files, etc. The extracted data is stored in a landing zone, also called a staging area.
 A staging area is an intermediate storage where data is only stored temporarily.
 There are three common ways to extract data in ETL:

-Incremental extraction
+Incremental Extraction

 Only new or changed data since the last extraction is pulled in this method.
 This approach is common when dealing with large data sets as it reduces the amount of data transferred.
 For instance, you might extract only the new customer records added since the last time you extracted data.

-Full extraction
+Full Extraction

 This extracts all data from the source system in one go.
 For example, a full extraction would mean pulling all customer records if you’re extracting data from your customer database.

-Update notification
+Update Notification

 It focuses on monitoring changes in data and notifying relevant parties or systems about those changes before data extraction.
 You can use this method when you need to keep stakeholders informed about updates or events related to a data set.

-Data transformation
+Data Transformation

 Any improvements to data quality are also finalized here.
 Data teams typically rely on the following data transformations to maintain data integrity during ETL:

-Data cleansing
+Data Cleansing

 It includes identifying and correcting errors or inconsistencies in data sets to ensure data accuracy and reliability.
-For example, in a customer database, data cleaning could involve removing records with missing email addresses, correcting typographical errors in customer names, etc.
+For example, in a customer database, data cleansing could involve removing records with missing email addresses, correcting typographical errors in customer names, etc.

-Data deduplication
+Data Deduplication

 Deduplication identifies and removes duplicate or redundant records within a data set.
 The process involves comparing data records based on specific criteria, such as unique identifiers or key attributes, and removing duplicate entries while retaining one representative record.
 It helps in reducing data storage requirements and improving data accuracy.

-Joins and tree joins
+Joins and Tree Joins

 Joins are operations in database management and data processing that combine data from two or more tables based on related columns.
 It allows you to retrieve and analyze data from multiple sources in a unified manner.